Butterflyfish Yellow Longnose MED

-A brightly coloured yellow fish that gets its name from the extremely long snout mouth which it uses to pick up small morsels of food that hide in crevices.
-The black face mask and eyespot on their tails only adds to their character.
+A brightly coloured yellow fish gets its name from the extremely long snout mouth which it uses to pick up small morsels of food that hide in crevices.
+The black face mask and eyespot on their tails only add to their character.

-There are no notable differences between sexes and although there has been some success of raising wild-collected larvae, efforts to breed this species in captivity have been fruitless.
+There are no notable differences between sexes and although there has been some success in raising wild-collected larvae, efforts to breed this species in captivity have been fruitless.

 Although the Long Nose Butterflyfish looks a little fragile, it is in fact an excellent beginner's fish.
 This is due to its peaceful nature and ease of feeding.